 Instructions

-• To the bowl of cooked and cooled lentils, add the coarsely chopped sun-dried tomatoes, diced cucumber, diced red onion, finely chopped parsley, and feta cheese.
+• To the bowl of cooled lentils, add the coarsely chopped sun-dried tomatoes, diced cucumber, diced red onion, finely chopped parsley, and feta.

 Recipe Notes

-Note 3: I love the bite red onion adds, but it does intensify as this dish is stored.
-If you are sensitive to red onion, feel free to reduce or leave it out.
-Alternatively, it can be replaced with green onions or shallots, which are both a bit milder.
+Note 3: If you are sensitive to red onion, feel free to reduce it or leave it out.
+Alternatively, use green onions or shallots, which are both a bit milder.

 Nutrition